AdeebNqo/volkano/readme.md

 Application for streaming videos from a nmdc hub.
 Does not support the adc protocol.

 Currently testing it on

-	1. opendchub running on port 1200 (Ubuntu 12.10)
+    - opendchub running on port 1200 (Ubuntu 12.10)
-	2. PtokaX running on port 411 (Windows 7)
+    - PtokaX running on port 411 (Windows 7)

+Please note that there is a 30 second delay in retrieving response from hub so it might be a little slow

 #TODO